-OTS 101 - 102 | Survey of the Old Testament I & II | 3 - 3 Credits
+OTS 102 | Survey of the Old Testament II | 3 Credits

-This is a two-part course.
-The first part is an introduction to the Old Testament from Genesis to the Book of Kings.
-The second part of the course is an introduction to the prophetic writings in addition to the poetry and wisdom literature.
+This course is a continuation of OTS 101 and an introduction to the prophetic writings in addition to the poetry and wisdom literature.
 Attention will be given to the history, theology, and interpretation of the Old Testament text.
-Prerequisite(s):